Tag Archive for: web technology

 Michael Moore and female fan

-Michael Moore and fan, New York City, 2017.
+Michael Moore and fan in New York City.

 So be honest.
-Take note of whose work you’ve encountered as you scrape along and be nice about mentioning the names of those whose thoughts and efforts helped you come to whatever conclusions you reach from all your nonstop, 24-hour research that we mortals can’t do.
+Take note of whose work you’ve encountered as you scrape along, and be nice about mentioning the names of those whose thoughts and efforts helped you come to whatever conclusions you reach from all your nonstop, 24-hour research that we mortals can’t do.

 If you quote someone directly or even mention them, be nice and link back to their website.
 Trust me, this will bring you some goodwill, and frankly, ChatGPT, you need this.